mission-x/mongodb-keyset-pagination/README.md

 ### First, a word of caution

-Although this solution will work well for simplistic needs and will support most of the complex ones as well, if you are planning to implement complex sorting in your queries (sorting by multiple fields), then you might potentially step into performance issues.
-This solution relies on generating recursive `$or` queries, which means optimal indexing might become difficult to achieve the more you add sorted fields to your queries.
+Although this solution will work well for simplistic needs and will support most of the complex ones as well, if you are planning to implement complex sorting in your queries, then you might potentially step into performance issues.
+This solution relies on generating recursive `$or` queries, which means optimal indexing might become difficult to achieve the more you add sort fields to your queries.

 ```js
 // If you find yourself doing this, then this solution might not be for you...